AxiSEMunity/AxiSEM3D/doc/Installation.md

 # 1) FFTW, Metis and NetCDF paths are found by 'module show'
 # 2) -xMIC-AVX512 is required on KNL partition
 # 3) -DEIGEN_USE_MKL_ALL tells Eigen to use Intel MKL
-# 4) -lpthread -lm -ldl is required by
+# 4) -lpthread -lm -ldl is required by Intel MKL
 rm -rf ./* && cmake -Dcxx=mpicxx \
 -Dflags="-O3 -DNDEBUG -xMIC-AVX512 -DEIGEN_USE_MKL_ALL" \
 -Dlinks="-lpthread -lm -ldl" \